-LEATHER CLEANINGLeather cleaning in Fort Smith and the Surrounding Areas
+LEATHER CLEANINGLeather cleaning in Fort Smith and the surrounding area

 Preserve Leather Furniture with Elmer’s Chem-Dry

 At Elmer’s Chem-Dry, we know leather furniture is an investment.
 That’s why we’ve worked tirelessly to ensure that our cleaning processes will clean and renew your leather furniture without harming it.
-We take pride in specializing in leather cleaning and restoration in Fort Smith!
+We take pride in specializing in leather cleaning in Fort Smith, AR!

-Over time, body oils, perspiration and other contaminants work their way into your leather furniture.
+Over time, body oils, perspiration, and other contaminants work their way into your leather furniture.
 Many leather cleaning products on the market are not suitable or effective for cleaning leather.
 In fact, some store-bought or DIY cleaning products may actually break down leather finishes, leading to dryness and cracking.
-Fortunately, our leather cleaning service is safe and extremely effective for cleaning and restoring your furniture.
+Fortunately, our leather cleaning service in Fort Smith, AR is safe and extremely effective for cleaning and restoring your furniture.

 The 4 Main Causes of Leather Deterioration